Zigsfi/SimpleShooter/README.txt

 	Enemy and player (ship) code have been refactored into their own files, thus cleaning up the directory.

 	A "Rock" group has been added to the game.
+This has been accomplished by creating a new rock object, similar to the enemy object.

+	Collision handling was accomplished using the game's update loop, checking periodically for overlaps between objects.
 Collisions are fully functional in the following ways:

 		The player is detroyed on collision with any enemy.

 		Rocks are destroyed on collision with the player.